Self Employment: Working For Yourself in the UK

 Employing Other People (PAYE)

-If you plan to take on employees as an employer you will need to set up and operate a PAYE (Pay as You Earn) payroll scheme with monthly real-time information (RTI) submissions to HMRC.
+If you plan to take on employees as an employer you will need to set up and operate a PAYE (Pay as You Earn) payroll scheme with monthly real time information submissions (RTI) to HMRC.
+(See Insurance section also)

 Business Bank Account